-TRACY PETERSON Lecturer in Education.
+TRACY PETERSON Assistant to the Dean in the School of Education..
 B.A., M.S.T., State University of New York at Pottsdam; 2006.

-EDWARD M. POGOZELSKI Assistant Professor of Physics.
+EDWARD M. POGOZELSKI Associate Professor of Physics.
 B.S., Carnegie-Mellon University; Ph.D., Johns Hopkins University; 1999.
 (Recipient of Chancellor's Award for Excellence in Teaching, 2004).